Italian Ricotta Pie

 Sweet pie crust pressed into dish before baking.

-1) Grab the cold dough and place it on a workspace that's lightly dusted with flour.
+1. Grab the cold dough and place it on a workspace that's lightly dusted with all-purpose flour.
 Dust your rolling pin and the dough, then roll it out to fit a 9-inch deep dish pie plate (about 11 inches).

-2) Transfer the dough to the pie plate and tuck any loose edges under, giving it a gentle press to fit.
-Stick the crust in the freezer while you whip up the filling.
+2. Transfer the dough to the pie dish and tuck any excess dough under, giving it a gentle press to fit the bottom of the pan.
+Stick the bottom crust in the freezer while you whip up the filling.

 Mixing together filling with a hand mixer.